dlewis27/SSRgenotyper/README.md

 OUTPUT:

-A file "SSRoutput.ssr" with a tab separated table that includes the name of the reference sequence for the row names, and the first 7 characters in the names of the sam files for the column names.
+A file with a tab separated table that includes the name of the reference sequence for the row names, and the first 7 characters in the names of the sam files for the column names.
 The elements of the table show the number of SSR units found.
 For example, "7-7" means that the SSR unit was found 7 times.
 This is likely a homogenous allele.
 If this were to show "7-6" then reads supporting an allele with 7 SSR units were found as well as reads supporting 6 SSR units.
 This is likely a hetrozygous allele.
 If "0-0" shows, then there was no call.

 EXAMPLE:
-python SSRmulti <referenceFile.fa> <mySamFiles.txt>
+python SSRFinder <referenceFile.fa> <mySamFiles.txt> <myOutput>